Fasci Siciliani: Characteristics

-The rural Fasci in particular were a curious phenomenon: both ancient and modern.
-They combined millenarian aspirations with urban intellectual leadership often in contact with workers’ organizations and ideas in the more industrialized Northern Italy.
+While the ruling elite depicted the men of the Fasci as treasonous socialists, communists and anarchists seeking to overthrow the monarchy; in fact many ordinary members were devout Catholics and monarchists.
+The movement sometimes had a messianic nature, characterised by statements such as "Jesus was a true socialist and wanted just what the Fasci were demanding".
+One of the leaders, Nicola Barbato, was known as "the workers' apostle".
+The rural Fasci in particular were a curious phenomenon with both ancient and modern aspects.
+They combined millenarian aspirations with urban intellectual leadership often in contact with workers' organizations and ideas in the more industrialized Northern Italy.
 According to the Marxist historian Eric Hobsbawm, the Fasci were millenarian insofar as the socialism preached by the movement was seen by the Sicilian peasantry as a new religion, the true religion of Christ – betrayed by the priests, who were on the side of the rich – that foretold the dawn of a new world, without poverty, hunger and cold, in accordance with God’s will.
 The Fasci, which included many women, were encouraged by the messianic belief that the start of a new reign of justice was looming and the movement spread like an epidemic.